vcuello/INFM600-Cuello-Wells/README.md

 - Identified the state identifier column
 - Identified the PIAL4 columns for all 4 devices tested; PIAL4a, PIAL4b, PIAL4c and PIAL4d
-- Created new variable, called Key, to signify the combination of the state key and the selected answers for PIAL4a, PIAL4b, PIAL4c and PIAL4d formated as; <state identifier>,<PIAL4a answer>,<PIAL4b answer>,<PIAL4c answer>,<PIAL4d answer>
+- Created new variable, called Key, to signify the combination of the state key and the selected answers for PIAL4a, PIAL4b, PIAL4c and PIAL4d formated as; [state identifier],[PIAL4a answer],[PIAL4b answer],[PIAL4c answer],[PIAL4d answer]
 - Created a new variable called PIAL4Calc to sum all PIAL4 answers only for options:
-1. Yes, every day or almost every day
+(1) Yes, every day or almost every day
-2. Yes, a few times a week
+(2) Yes, a few times a week
-3. Yes, a few times a month
+(3) Yes, a few times a month
-4. Yes, less often
+(4) Yes, less often
 - If the Sum PIAL4Calc  is greater than 0 this individual uses e-reading devices.
 For this purpose we created a new boolean variable called useEReadingDevices to hold the value of TRUE if the sum PIAL4Calc  is greater than 0, FALSE otherwise.
-- Created new variable, called Key, to signify the combination of the state key and the calculated variable useEReadingDevices; <state identifier>,<useEReadingDevices>
+- Created new variable, called Key, to signify the combination of the state key and the calculated variable useEReadingDevices; [state identifier],[useEReadingDevices]

 ## Joined Dataset
-- Created a sheet with all possible permutations of the variables:
+- Created a sheet with all possible permutations of the variables: State Identifier,  Q21a (possible answers: 1, 2, 3, 8 and 9) and useEReadingDevices (possible values: TRUE, FALSE)
-1. State Identifier
-2. Q21a possible answers: 1, 2, 3, 8 and 9
-3. useEReadingDevices possible values: TRUE, FALSE
 - Created a Key variable to match the Key values for each dataset.
 - Created variables  PercentageTypology and PercentageEreading using the COUNTIF function in excel to count each Key value and divided by the total number of answer per state, creating a new calculated variable representing the percentage of people in that state with each answer combination (from 0 to 1).
 - Notice Alaska, Hawaii and Wyoming were not survey in the 2014 E-Reading and Gadgets were we got a division by zero error, those state were removed for the purpose of this study and for final analysis we used the cleansed sheet of the joined dataset.